Stock Splits Definition

-- In case of forward stock splits, the number of shares increases hence the ownership base of the company increases.
+- In the case of forward stock splits, the number of shares increases; hence the ownership base of the company increases.
 The shares can now be owned by a wide range of investors.

 - Liquidity of the stock increases, thereby increasing the market efficiency of the stock.

-- There is no change in Authorised and Issued capital of the company as it remains the same.
+- There is no change in the Authorised and Issued capital of the company as it remains the same.

 Stock Splits vs. Bonus issue.

 - The bonus issue is similar to forward splits in a way that share price decreases and the number of shares increase in both cases.

-- In case of bonus issue, the company gives additional shares to its shareholders from its free reserves instead of issuing dividendsReserves Instead Of Issuing DividendsDividend is that portion of profit which is distributed to the shareholders of the company as the reward for their investment in the company and its distribution amount is decided by the board of the company and thereafter approved by the shareholders of the company..
-However, in case of a share split, there is no such fresh issue, it is just manipulation of already issued capital.
+- In case of a bonus issue, the company gives additional shares to its shareholders from its free reserves instead of issuing dividendsReserves Instead Of Issuing DividendsDividend is that portion of profit which is distributed to the shareholders of the company as the reward for their investment in the company and its distribution amount is decided by the board of the company and thereafter approved by the shareholders of the company..
+However, in case of a share split, there is no such fresh issue, it is just manipulation of the already issued capital.

 - Among bonus issue and stock splits, bonus issue may be perceived as more positive as the company is issuing more shares to shareholders from its free reserves.
 This can be perceived as signaling from management to investors that they are confident of more growth in the future.

-This has been a guide to Stock Splits.
-Here we discuss what are 2 for 1, 3 for 1 and 3 for 2 Share Splits along with practical examples.
+This article has been a guide to Stock Splits.
+Here we discuss what are 2 for 1, 3 for 1, and 3 for 2 Share Splits along with practical examples.
 Also, we discuss share split reasons with respect and its significance to investors and the company.
 You may also have a look at the following articles on Corporate Finance –